This post may contain affiliate links. Please read our disclosure policy.

 Carne en su Jugo Recipe

-5. Stir the pinto beans into the flank steak mixture and simmer a few minutes until warm; divide the mixture between 6 bowls.
-Garnish each with bacon, onion, cilantro, black pepper, and a lime wedge.
+Stir the pinto beans into the pot and simmer a few more minutes until everything is warm; divide the mixture between 6 bowls.
+Top each serving with bacon, onion, cilantro, black pepper, and a squeeze of lime.

-For more recipes inspired by Mexican flavors, I recommend that you check out these Enchilada Recipes, the NM Green Chile Stew, Carne Asada, and our beloved Pork Carnitas.
+For more recipes inspired by Mexican flavors, I recommend that you check out these Enchilada Recipes, the NM Green Chile Stew, Pork and Tomato Chile Verde, Carne Asada, and our beloved Pork Carnitas.

 And for a breakfast bite that you won’t soon forget, try this unique twist on Huevos Rancheros.
 And these Chilaquiles with Eggs are sure to be a huge win too.